rundeck/rundeck/docs/en/developer/06-logging-plugins.md

 The `ExecutionFileStorage` system is asked to store and retrieve entire log files and state files for a specific execution.

-The Java interface for these plugins is:
+The Java interface for these plugins is [ExecutionFileStoragePlugin](../javadoc/com/dtolabs/rundeck/plugins/logging/ExecutionFileStoragePlugin.html).

-    com.dtolabs.rundeck.plugins.logging.ExecutionFileStoragePlugin

 Exection file storage allows Rundeck to store the files elsewhere, in case local file storage is not suitable for long-term retention.

 The ExecutionFileStorage service is used by two aspects of the Rundeck server currently.